 Dave Pounder is a retired adult film producer, director, and performer.
 He is president of Dave Pounder Productions and was executive vice president at Daydream Entertainment Group from 2003-2008.
 Dave entered the adult industry in 2001 and went on to direct over 100 titles for leading adult entertainment companies including BangBros.com.
 He has performed in over 100 adult films and was the only male performer who did not engage in anal sex scenes or in scenes involving violence and/or degrading of the women involved in the production.

 Dave co-hosted Real Talk, a radio show similar to Loveline that originated in 2001 at the University of California at Irvine (88.9FM KUCI), where listeners called in to discuss issues related to dating, relationships, pornography, politics, and current events.
 In 2007, Real Talk was schedule to air live on 97.1FM KLSX in Los Angeles, but CBS Radio cancelled the program due to concerns regarding a perceived endorsement of pornography by the network.

-Dave is one of the few adult industry personalities who had also gained acceptance by the mainstream entertainment industry, having appeared on Jimmy Kimmel Live, The Weakest Link (winner), Blind Date, 5th Wheel, and in music videos for Fiona Apple, Engine Down, and the Willowz.
+Dave was signed to Baron Entertainment, an elite SAG franchised talent agency in Los Angeles.
+He is a member of both the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA).
+He has appeared on Jimmy Kimmel Live, The Weakest Link (winner), Blind Date, 5th Wheel, and in music videos for Fiona Apple, Engine Down, and the Willowz.